maielshazly-git/bct-ca-motion/README.md

 ```
 In addition to the above installations, it is necessary to clone [Torch-em](https://github.com/constantinpape/torch-em) as well as its dependency [Elf](https://github.com/constantinpape/elf).

 ## Folder structure

-After cloning [bct-ca-motion](https://github.com/maielshazly-git/bct-ca-motion), three more folders are necessary to be placed in the same directory of the source code:
+After cloning [bct-ca-motion](https://github.com/maielshazly-git/bct-ca-motion), 4 more folders should be placed in the same directory of the source code:
 1. Change the name of the cloned directory of [Torch-em](https://github.com/constantinpape/torch-em) to "torch_em".
 2. Change the name of the cloned directory of [Elf](https://github.com/constantinpape/elf) to "elf".
 3. Download the mask generation (and optionally the mask enhancement) model checkpoint(s) from the URL provided in [segmentation-dnns/ReadMe.md](segmentation-dnns/ReadMe.md).
 4. Place the model(s) in a directory under the name "checkpoints".
-5. Place the above 3 directories in the same directory of the source code acquired from [src](src).
+5. Place the above 3 directories as well as the directory containing the input image sequence in the same directory of the source code acquired from [src](src).

 The directory layout should be similar to the following: